 G2 Rating: 4.4

-Dating back to 2013, the product’s team attended Kaleidos hackathon, coping with frustrations on how to visualize agile methodologies for both developers and designers.
-In a while, the team came up with a visually-appealing management tool and that’s how Taiga’s journey started back in 2014.
+Dating back to 2013, the product’s team attended the Kaleidos hackathon, coping with frustrations on visualizing agile methodologies for developers and designers.
+In a while, the team came up with a visually appealing management tool, and that’s how Taiga’s journey started back in 2014.

 Taiga is now an open-source project management tool geared towards cross-functional Agile teams under the hood.
 Backed by $350,000 in funding, the tool achieved manifold certifications and recognitions by Capterra, Goodfirms, Software Advice, OpenSource.com, GetApp, and Crozdesk.

-On the functionality front, Taiga is powered by Kanban and Scrum boards for intuitive backlog and sprint planning, bug tracking with issue customization options, various personalized dashboards for reporting capabilities and endless customization features to handle access management, adjust localizations, modify colors, and carry out custom tags and fields.
+On the functionality front, Taiga is powered by Scrum and Kanban boards for intuitive backlog and sprint planning, bug tracking with issue customization options, various personalized dashboards for reporting capabilities and endless customization to handle access management, adjust localizations, modify colors, customize name and carry out custom tags and fields.

 In total, the open source project management tool facilitates: